-5.6.8 Draining and Cleaning Cooling System
+5.8.7 Draining and Cleaning Cooling System

-WARNING: Hot coolant is under pressure and can spray, causing severe burns when loosening the pressure cap or opening the coolant drain.
+Hot coolant is under pressure and can spray, causing severe burns when loosening the pressure cap or opening the coolant drain.
 Let the engine cool before loosening the pressure cap.
 Wear safety glasses.

-WARNING: Engine components (drains, filters, hoses, etc.) can be hot and cause severe burns, lacerations of the skin, and liquid splash.
+Engine components (drains, filters, hoses, etc.) can be hot and cause severe burns, lacerations of the skin, and liquid splash.
 Use personal protective equipment when working with or around hazardous materials.
 Examples of personal protective equipment include (but are not limited to) safety glasses, protective gloves, hard hats, steel toed boots, and protective clothing.

-Have towels and containers ready to clean, collect and properly dispose of the coolant.

-- 1. Use an insulated wrench to disconnect the negative (-) cable at the battery to prevent the engine from starting, let the engine cool, remove the front access door, top of the enclosure and coolant pressure cap. - 2.
-Drain the exhaust manifold/coolant reservoir by disconnecting the hose at the coolant pump inlet and twisting it down into a container.
+- 1. Have towels and containers ready to clean, collect and properly dispose of the coolant. - 2.
+Use an insulated wrench to disconnect the negative (-) cable at the battery to prevent the engine from starting, let the engine cool, remove the front access door, top of the enclosure and coolant pressure cap. - 3.
+Remove the pressure cap. - 4.
+Open the drain valves.
+Drain the coolant into suitable containers for disposal in accordance with the local regulations for hazardous substances. - 5.
+Drain or flush a keel cooler in accordance with the manufacturer's instructions.